 - Visitors will sign-in on our Visitor’s Clipboard and will be given a visitor badge/sticker.
 This step, though inconvenient, is in no way intended to limit your visits or active involvement.
 This procedure has been instituted to ensure that we know who is in the building during the school day.

 - When visiting school, please do not park in the fire lanes in the front of school.
 This area MUST be kept open at all times in case of an emergency.

 - Please drop off sneakers, forgotten lunches, musical instruments, notes, homework, etc. to the secretaries in the Main Office.
-They will gladly see that the item is delivered to the classroom.

 - Classrooms will NOT be interrupted during instructional time.